-• Capital Youth Empowerment Program (CYEP), Alexandria, VA
+Capital Youth Empowerment Program (CYEP),

+Alexandria, VA

-Addressing CYEP's mission of empowering youth to strengthen lives and communities, the Foundation supported its STEM Decoded program for elementary students and Level Up program, which focuses on creating opportunities for high school students who are currently or have been in foster care.
+Addressing CYEP's mission of empowering

+youth to strengthen lives and communities,

+the Foundation supported its STEM Decoded

+program for elementary students and

+Level Up program, which focuses on creating

+opportunities for high school students who

+are currently or have been in foster care.
-• Drake State Tech College Foundation, Huntsville, AL

-Building on this historically black college's innovative efforts, the Foundation funded STEM apprenticeships and boot camp programs to introduce high school students to available pathways for tech careers through community colleges.

-Dyslexic Edge, Arlington, VA Supporting the organization's mission to develop future STEM leaders by instilling confidence in students with dyslexia and equipping educators to help them learn, the Foundation helped fund the establishment of the first Dyslexic Edge Academy, which awards two-year tuition-free scholarships to eligible Title 1 school recipients.
+- Drake State Tech College Foundation, Huntsville, AL Building on this historically black college's innovative efforts, the Foundation funded STEM career pathways for underserved populations by funding the efforts to develop the data analytics curriculum that aligns with the industryrecognized certification.
+This effort will allow the students to prepare for a career in data analytics. - Dyslexic Edge, Arlington, VA Supporting the organization's mission to develop future STEM leaders by instilling confidence in students with dyslexia and equipping educators to help them learn, the Foundation helped fund the establishment of the first Dyslexic Edge Academy, which awards two-year tuition-free scholarships to eligible Title 1 school recipients.

-• EastLake Educational Foundation (EEF), San Diego, CA
+EastLake Educational Foundation (EEF), San Diego, CA